Do QR Codes Expire? (And How to Make Permanent Ones)

 Conclusion

 Static QR codes never expire and are perfect for permanent applications.
-Dynamic QR codes require active subscriptions but offer tracking and flexibility.
+Dynamic QR codes also don't expire and continue working even when monthly scan limits are exceeded—scans just aren't recorded in analytics until the limit resets or you upgrade.
+Free plans offer lower limits, while paid plans provide higher limits.
 Choose based on your needs, and if you're investing in printed materials, always consider the long-term implications of your QR code strategy.

 Key Takeaways:

-- ✓ Static codes = permanent, dynamic codes = subscription-based
+- ✓ Static codes = permanent, dynamic codes = permanent with scan limits

 - ✓ Use static for business cards, books, memorials